Francis Barrallier: Life and career

-Francis Barrallier was born in Toulon, France, on 19 October 1773, and baptised Louis Francois Barralier. [sic] François Barrallier was a president and his father a vice president of commissioners of different districts of the counter-revolutionary royalist authorities of Toulon.
+Francis Barrallier was born in Toulon, France, on 19 October 1773, and baptised Louis François Barralier.
+François Barrallier was a president and his father a vice president of commissioners of different districts of the counter-revolutionary royalist authorities of Toulon.
 He was the eldest son of Jean-Louis Barrallier, a marine engineer and monarchist, and Marie-Antoinette-Francoise Hernandez.
 The family fled to the United Kingdom in 1793 during the Siege of Toulon by the republicans.
 They lived for a time at Milford Haven, in Pembrokeshire, where Jean was employed designing the new port.
 Francis was trained by his father in engineering and surveying.

-Having acquired the patronage of the politician Charles Greville, Francis arrived in New South Wales in November 1799 with hopes of employment.
+Having acquired the patronage of the politician Charles Francis Greville, Francis arrived in New South Wales in November 1799 with hopes of employment.
 At first he was given miscellaneous tasks including the design of a proposed orphanage at Parramatta.
 In July 1800 the outgoing Governor of NSW, John Hunter, appointed him an ensign in the New South Wales Corps.

-In March 1801 Governor Phillip Gidley King sent him with Lieutenant James Grant in to further explore, survey and map Bass Strait.
+In March 1801, Governor Philip Gidley King sent him with Lieutenant James Grant in to further explore, survey and map Bass Strait.
 Barrallier's resulting maps of Jervis Bay, Western Port and some of Bass Strait were recognised by Governor King, who made him the Colony's engineer and artillery officer.

 Again in the role of surveyor, in June 1801 he sailed to the Hunter River in an expedition led by Colonel William Paterson.
 He made a survey of Coal Harbour (now Newcastle) and part of the Hunter and Williams Rivers.
 Later that year he made a second trip there with surveyor Charles Grimes, and with him surveyed part of the Paterson River.

 In October–November 1802 Governor King engaged Barrallier as his personal aide-de-camp, and in that capacity he was directed to try to find a way over the Blue Mountains to the west of Sydney.
 After a preliminary reconnaissance in September-October, he mounted a major expedition in November, employing a bullock cart to take provisions to a depot that he set up northwest of today's town of Picton.
 From there he made three incursions into the mountains, accompanied by soldiers, convicts and Aboriginal assistants.
 The first terminated prematurely in the Burragorang Valley when his principal guide, the Dharawal man Gogy, found himself unwelcome amongst the Gundungurra people whose country they had entered.
 On the second incursion, with two different Aboriginal assistants, Badbury (Boodbury) and Le Tonsure, he penetrated further west but eventually turned around at Johnston Falls in Wheengee Whungee Creek, six kilometres southwest of Kanangra Walls.
 The party was short of supplies and low on morale and was far short of crossing the mountains.
 After a third unsuccessful incursion, which involved an attempt to follow the Wollondilly River upstream, Barrallier returned to Sydney.
 The expedition had taken 51 days altogether.